-The chair of Library services uses established guidelines in determining the quantity and scope of educational materials to be purchased.
+The chair of library services and the director, e-Learning use established guidelines in determining the quantity and scope of educational materials to be purchased.

-III.
-Library services
+III.Library services

 The mission of the Library is to provide information and services which facilitate and encourage academic excellence, lifelong learning, and the fulfillment of educational, occupational, and personal goals to SFSC students, faculty and staff.